 Hamilton Primos 0

-Windsor Teutonia won the O’Keefe Trophy for the second season in row.
+Windsor Teutonia won the best-of-three-games series in tow straight games.
+Thus winning the O’Keefe Trophy for the second season in row.

 October 9, 1967 Toronto